 U.S. Department of Health and Human Services,

-Administration on Developmental Disabilities,
+Administration on Intellectual and Developmental Disabilities,

-National Institute on Disability and Rehabilitation Research,
+National Institute on Disability and Rehabilitation Research (NIDILRR),

-Pennsylvania Office of Developmental Programs (formerly PA Office of Mental Retardation),
+Pennsylvania Office of Developmental Programs (ODP),

-Developmental Disabilities Council.
+PA Developmental Disabilities Council.